Skip to main content

 About

 My approach tends to be fairly historical and I enjoy collaboration.
 Since 2015 I have been working closely with Rachael Wiseman on the Women In Parenthesis project, one of the fruits of which is our co-authored book Metaphysical Animals.
-We've also run a number of spin-off activities, including Notes from a Biscuit Tin and Philosophy by Postcard.
+We've also run a number of spin-off activities, the latest of which is Philosophy in the Wild.
 You can join the Mapping the Quartet network (for researchers working on one or all of Iris Murdoch, Elizabeth Anscombe, Philippa Foot or Mary Midgley) here.
+I am also part of the research collaboration Sense Perception in the North (SPIN) with fellow philosophers of perception from Leeds, York and Liverpool.

 I am originally from Dublin and my name Mac Cumhaill is pronounced Mac 'Cool' (a gaelified version of the anglicized Mc Cool, which is the name of this mythical person)